-You can use your own mobile phone but it would be appreciated if all patients and visitors are considerate of others and the use of mobile phones is as discreet as possible at all times.
+There is a payphone on the ward that can be used for personal calls.
+You can also use your own mobile phone but it would be appreciated if all patients and visitors care considerate of others and the use of mobile phones is as discreet as possible at all times.